Why Central Oregon Is the Best Place to Stargaze in Oregon

 Stargazing Outings with Wanderlust Tours

 Choose a nighttime tour with Wanderlust Tours to take in the night skies with a guide in and around Bend, Oregon.
-See the stars with your family, friends or make some new friends while partaking in the activity of your choice; stargazing tours include guided cross country skiing, hiking, and paddling trips.
+See the stars with your family, friends or make some new friends while partaking in the activity of your choice; stargazing tours include guided snowshoeing, hiking, and paddling trips.

 Other stories